 3.5 Successful nominees will have demonstrated at least three of the qualities detailed above.

-3.9 There will be no minimum requirement for numbers of inductees in a particular year.
+3.6 The MC will ratify for induction a maximum of six nominations in one year.
+There will be no minimum requirement for numbers of inductees in any year.

 Induction into the Hall of Fame